Classification of Pulsars using Extreme Deconvolution: Conclusions

 \section{Conclusions}

-Two recent works in the past decade have classified the radio pulsar population along with other ancillary neutron star datasets, using unsupervised clustering techniques, such as GMM and Dirichlet mixture model~\citep{kjlee,dirichlet}.
-We carry out a similar exercise using XDGMM, which is an extension of GMM where errors in the observed variables are incorporated.
-Similar to the previous works, we carried out the classification using the logarithm of the period and period derivative.
-The optimum number of cluster was chosen using the BIC criterion from information theory.
+Two papers within the past decade have classified the radio pulsar population along with other ancillary neutron star datasets, using unsupervised clustering techniques, such as GMM and Dirichlet mixture model~\citep{kjlee,dirichlet}.
+We carry out a similar exercise using XDGMM, which is an extension of GMM where the uncertainties in the observed variables are incorporated.
+Similar to the previous works, we carried out this classification using the logarithm of the period and period derivative.
+The optimum number of clusters was chosen using the BIC criterion from information theory.

-When we apply this method to the latest catalog of radio pulsars, which we obtained from the online ATNF catalog, we find that the optimum number of clusters which can describe the radio pulsar population is equal to six.
+When we apply this method to the latest catalog of radio pulsars, which we obtained from the online ATNF catalog, we find that the optimum number of clusters, which can describe the radio pulsar population is equal to six.
 Two of these describe the millisecond pulsar population, whereas the remaining radio pulsar population can be grouped into four clusters.
+However, even within each cluster, there is considerable variation in the types of neutron stars which be found and no cluster can be unambiguously associated with any specific type of pulsar or neutron star.
 The 95\% confidence level ellipses showing the full dataset centered on these clusters can be found in Fig.~\ref{fig4}.
-The mean values and covariances of each of these clusters can be found in Table~\ref{Table1}, and the characteristic ages and magnetic fields in Table~\ref{Table2}.
+The mean values, covariance matrices, the characteristic ages and magnetic fields of each of these clusters can be found in Table~\ref{Table1}.
 These results are in accord with the previous works.
+We also tested the robustness of the XDGMM algorithm using numerical experiments and also point out some advantages compared to the ordinary GMM.

+However, we should caution that this statistical classification based on only $P$ and $\dot{P}$ does not offer additional insights into pulsar phenomenology or evolution of the pulsar population, because these likely depends on additional parameters.

 To promote transparency in data analysis, we have made available our codes and the data used for this analysis, which can be found at \url{https://github.com/taruntejreddych/XDGMM-for-Pulsar-classification}